 This is the most important thing your partner can do to protect their own health.
-If you are HIV-negative and your partner with HIV takes their HIV medicine daily as prescribed AND is able to get and keep an undetectable viral load, there is effectively no risk of transmitting HIV to you.
+If you are HIV-negative and your partner with HIV takes their HIV medicine as prescribed AND is able to get and keep an undetectable viral load, they will not transmit HIV to you through sex.

 If you are HIV-negative and your partner with HIV has an undetectable viral load, you or your partner may want to use additional prevention.

 Using a condom the right way every time you have sex can protect you from other STDs.
-Using condoms or having the HIV-negative partner take daily medicine to prevent HIV (called pre-exposure prophylaxis or PrEP can provide added peace of mind.
+Using condoms or having the HIV-negative partner take medicine as prescribed to prevent HIV (called pre-exposure prophylaxis or PrEP) can provide added peace of mind.
 Also consider using additional prevention methods if the partner with HIV